Our Team

 Regional missense constraint

 Identifying regions within genes that are specifically intolerant to missense mutations + using that information to inform on missense variant deleteriousness (e.g. MPC scores).
+This work is available as a preprint.

 Katherine Chao

-Software Product Manager, gnomAD
+Product Manager, gnomAD

 Translational Genomics Group